How Dio Started Over as Band Leader on ‘Holy Diver’

-By May of 1983, the man baptized Ronald James Padavona had already accumulated an incomparable musical CV including passages through numerous obscure ‘60s Doo Wop groups, ‘70s blues-rockers Elf, castle-metal kings Rainbow, and heavy metal originators Black Sabbath; but now, finally, at the ripe age of 41, Ronnie James Dio was finally ready for his close-up.
+By May 25, 1983, the man baptized Ronald James Padavona had already accumulated an incomparable musical CV including passages through numerous obscure ‘60s doo-wop groups, ‘70s blues-rockers Elf, castle-metal kings Rainbow and heavy metal originators Black Sabbath.

-And, whether exhorting fans directly via the adrenalin-charged head-banger, ‘Stand Up and Shout,’ or speaking in riddles throughout much of the album’s timeless, doom-laden title track, Dio and co. proved themselves masters over the gamut of the heavy metal lexicon; a mastery showcased repeatedly by chart-worthy commercial hard rockers (‘Gypsy,’ ‘Caught in the Middle,’ ‘Straight through the Heart’) and darker, fantasy-infused album cuts (‘Don’t Talk to Strangers,’ ‘Invisible,’ ‘Shame on the Night’) alike.
+Whether exhorting fans directly via the adrenalin-charged head-banger "Stand Up and Shout," or speaking in riddles throughout much of the album’s timeless doom-laden title track, Dio proved themselves masters over the gamut of the heavy metal lexicon.
+That mastery showcased repeatedly by chart-worthy commercial hard rockers ("Gypsy," "Caught in the Middle," "Straight Through the Heart") and darker, fantasy-infused album cuts ("Don’t Talk to Strangers," "Invisible," "Shame on the Night") alike.

-Also, via the irresistible synthesizer hook of ‘Rainbow in the Dark,’ Dio scored their first genuine anthem – tying Ronnie’s peculiar, career-long fascination with “water droplets that reflect light in many colors” to his intended, youthful heavy metal audience’s universal feelings of loneliness and alienation.
+Dio also scored their first genuine anthem via the irresistible synthesizer hook of "Rainbow in the Dark" – tying Ronnie’s peculiar, career-long fascination with “water droplets that reflect light in many colors” to his intended, youthful heavy metal audience’s universal feelings of loneliness and alienation.

 The LP was heartily embraced by the specialized metal press and thousands of fans of Dio's prior exploits around the world, but Holy Diver was no commercial home run blast for Ronnie James Dio and his fledgling solo career.
 In America, Holy Diver stalled at No. 56 and traveled on a long road to gold certification 18 months later.